uxl21/uxl21py/README.md

 # UXL21 Python Utility Project
-  This utility is based on Python 3.8.x
+  This project is based on Python 3.8.x

 ## Main function list